toreamun/amshan-homeassistant/README.md

 ## Options

 It is possible to configure a scale factor of currents, power and energy measurements.
 Some meters are known to to not be connected directly to main power, but through a current transformer with a reduction factor of 50.
-In that case, you may have to use 0.5 as scale factor.